 - Do not drink alcohol while lighting fireworks—they can pose burning hazards if you are not careful.

 - Always have an adult supervise fireworks activities.

 - Never allow children to play with or ignite fireworks.
 Sparkler fireworks are especially fun for children, but sparklers alone account for one quarter of emergency room fireworks injuries.
 Once children are old enough, allow them to hold a sparkler under your guidance.
-Those who are younger than 12 years old should not hold sparklers and should remain spectators only.

 While fireworks safety is the first concern many people have surrounding safety on the 4th of July, here are some other safety reminders to be aware of: